carl2087/life-sort-task-app/README.md

 ## Testing

 I manually tested the application which is fully documented [HERE](MANUALTESTS.md).
+The validation testing is also included the folder.
 To the best of my knowledge all the features of the site work as expected.